Epigaea asiatica

 Epigaea asiatica is a species of Epigaea from Japan.
 Seeds are dispersed by ants.

 Description

 Epigaea asiatica is an evergreen shrub up to 0.1 m (0 ft 4 in) by 0.5 m (1 ft 8 in).
 It is hardy to zone (UK) 4.
 It is leafy all year round, in flower from April to May.
 The species is hermaphrodite (has male and female organs).

+Uses

+The fruits of Epigaea asiatica, called iwanashi (katakana: イワナシ; kanji: 岩梨), which are harvested from the wild, are used in seasonal dishes in some parts of Japan.